TomaszGolaszewski/Tomasz_Empire_20022/README.md

 * New animation for units when stopped and dead;
 * New sprites for naval units.

-v0.9.8 - 08.01.2023

-* Further optimisation of the unit drawing method;
-* Fixes in naval units' sprites.

 <p align="center">
   <img src="screens/screenshot2_20230115.png" alt="Tomasz Empire 20022 - Fleet">